 In the Cancer/inflammation research journal club researchers and students report and debate recently published articles.
 Research group meetings allow members of a research group to present and discuss their ongoing work.
 Project design in infection, inflammation and cancer allows the student to carry out a short-term experimental and theoretical project in a research group.
-He/she can become familiar with investigation methods, learn how to collaborate efficiently with other group members and contribute actively to research.
-On successful accomplishment of the project he/she will be able to independently deal with new topics and will make the transition towards Masters level research with confidence.
+They can become familiar with investigation methods, learn how to collaborate efficiently with other group members and contribute actively to research.
+On successful accomplishment of the project they will be able to independently deal with new topics and will make the transition towards Masters level research with confidence.

-During the Master's thesis the student familiarizes herself/himself with modern techniques and executes a research project under the guidance of a group leader within a Cancer/Inflammation research group of the Section of Medicine.
+During the Master 's thesis the student familiarizes herself/himself with modern techniques and executes a research project under the guidance of a group leader within a Cancer/Inflammation research group of the Section of Medicine.
 This work requires designing and carrying out a research strategy, keeping a clear lab journal and data analysis.
 The Master thesis also includes a report written like a scientific article (summary, introduction, methods, results, discussion, references).

-2.2.4 Courses of the Cardiovascular and Metabolic Health option

-The course Cellular immunology: theory and practice is a balanced combination between theory and laboratory-based practical activities.
-The students will elaborate themselves the basic principles of immune cell types, cell characterization, cell activation and function.
+2.2.4 Courses of the Cardiovascular and Metabolic Health option principles of immune cell types, cell characterization, cell activation and function.
 In parallel, laboratory protocols corresponding to the theoretical principals will be applied under the instruction and supervision of experienced researchers.
 There will be emphasis on experimental design, leading to performing corresponding experiments by the students.
 The students will collect individual results for each experiment, to be used for statistical analysis and discussion.